krr-up/path-repair/README.md

 This repository contains encodings based of reparation of conflicting MAPF plans and paths.

-## Wait merging
+## Wait injection

 The encodings on this folder takes a set of shortest path ('spath/3') and give as an output a plan such that the only authorized move actions are the one present in the original path.
 To solve the potential conflicts between those plans, the only

 * action-placement.lp give a timepoint to each move action.
-  - Edge conflicts are defined by forbiden pair of actions at the same timepoint.
+  - Edge conflicts are defined by forbidden pair of actions at the same timepoint.
   - The position of the agent is deduced at each timestep to define the vertex conflicts.

 * fill-with-wait.lp is a variant of action-placement.lp.